Srilakshmivajrala/smart-lightening/README.md

 # smart-lightening :
-This is a Informational bot application developoed for education related to give information about Smart lightening.
+This is an Informational application developed for education related to give information about Smart lightening.
 ### This web based informational bot application has been developed for the accomplishment of future ready talent internship program launched by microsoft, future skil prime, Quess, GitHub,EY.

 ## project link: "https://sites.google.com/view/smartlightening-azaure-website/home"